trikyas/website/_posts/2018-01-01-basic-html-css.md

 # HTML for structuring content
-The simple example shown above isn't pretty, but it is perfectly ok for illustrating a typical website layout example.
+The simple example shown above isn't pretty, but it's perfectly ok for illustrating a typical website layout example.
 Some websites have more columns, some are way more complex, but you get the idea.
-With the right CSS, you could use pretty much any elements to wrap around the different sections and get it looking how you wanted, but as discussed before, we need to respect semantics, and use the right element for the right job.
+With the right CSS, you could use pretty much any element to wrap around the different sections and get it looking how you wanted, but as discussed before, we need to respect semantics, and use the right element for the right job.

 This is because visuals don't tell the whole story.
 We use color and font size to draw sighted users' attention to the most useful parts of the content, like the navigation menu and related links, but what about visually impaired people for example, who might not find concepts like "pink" and "large font" very useful?